Dhuruvangal Pathinaaru: Plot

 The true incident is revealed: It was Shruti's birthday.
 Vaishnavi and Shruti's boyfriend Rajiv come home early to surprise her.
-Krish, faking his name is Mano, comes inside the apartment with his friend, rapes her, and shoots the same in their phone.
+Krish, faking his name as Mano, comes inside the apartment with his friend, rapes her, and films the assault on their phone.
 He is the same guy against whom Shruti has filed an eve-teasing complaint.
-They later take Shruti with them and Rajiv chases them.
-Near the park, Rajiv fights and kills Krish and the other one while trying to run from Rajiv is hit in the car by three young men.
+They later take Shruti with them, and Rajiv chases them.
+Near the park, Rajiv fights and kills Krish.
+While trying to run from Rajiv, Krish's accomplice is hit by the car with three young men (Fabian, Mano and Melvin).
 Rajiv asks Vaishnavi to report that Shruti is missing.
-Rajiv later takes Shruti and Vaishnavi back to Nashik to save them.
-He takes the other guy's body from the three young men's (Fabian, Mano and Melvin) car to take his phone where they recorded Shruti's rape.
+Rajiv later takes Shruti and Vaishnavi back to Nashik to safeguard them.
+He takes the other guy's body from the men's car to take his phone where they recorded Shruti's rape.

 After the accident, Vaishnavi comes to Deepak to tell him what happened.
-Deepak is shot by Gowtham and dies, while Gowtham is killed by police fire.
-He says he saved his son, but now can die without guilt.
+Rajiv had been trying to contact Deepak since the night of the incident, but since Deepak had left his phone in his office while on investigation, Rajiv was unable to inform Deepak of the whole occurrence.
+Deepak dies after being shot by Gautham, who is in turn shot and injured by police fire.
+Deepak says he saved his son by keeping quiet after learning the truth after, but the guilt of having indirectly been involved in destroying Gautham's life had been haunting him, but now he can die without guilt.

 Cast

+The name of the movie "Dhuruvangal 16" also alludes to the fact that there are 16 characters in it, and that each of the 16 indulges in extreme life events.